 - The Blendtec Designer 725 and the Blendtec Designer 700 (both have 100 manual speeds and additional features such as Add 10 + bonus rewards.

-- The refurbished Blendtec Pro 800.
+- The Blendtec Pro 800.

-- The refurbished Blendtec Pro 750.
+- The Blendtec Pro 750.

+2.2.
 Blendtec Push Button Control

 The automatic programmed cycles are our favorite thing about Blendtec blenders!
-The program cycles are perfect for most applications, however on occasion we need to continue blending after the program completes to finish the job.
+The program cycles are perfect for most applications, however, on occasion we need to continue blending after the program completes to finish the job.

-One thing we especially appreciate (and has come in handy for extra tough recipes) is Blendtec’s built in computer detects Overheat, Overload, and Jammed blade situations, preventing damage.
+One thing we especially appreciate (and has come in handy for extra-tough recipes) is Blendtec’s built-in computer detects Overheat, Overload, and Jammed blade situations, preventing damage.
 The Vitamix does have overheat protection but not the other protections the Blendtec has.

 A Vitamix will continue to run until you manually power off or until the thermal protection kicks in to prevent overheating.

 All current Blendtec and Vitamix containers are BPA-Free copolyester plastic.
-These containers are lightweight and are EXTREMELY TOUGH to break in case you drop it (our favorite Will It Blend? videos come to mind here!).
+These containers are lightweight and are EXTREMELY TOUGH to break in case you drop it (our favorite Will It Blend videos come to mind here!).

-For the most part both do not absorb the odors of the ingredients that are put in, however it is important to clean the jars right away to eliminate any unwanted smells.
+For the most part, both do not absorb the odors of the ingredients that are put in, however, it is important to clean the jars right away to eliminate any unwanted smells.
 That said, spices and their strong odors have been known to leave a scent and/or discolor jars a bit.
 We recommend using a smaller/additional jar for spices.

 Blendtec container options include:

 Most Vitamix models come with a 64 oz capacity container.
 The compact Vitamix Next Generation and Ascent Series container is short enough for their blender to fit under the average kitchen counter – which was one of the largest complaints that our Vitamix owners have (the 64 oz standard being too tall so people put away and therefore don’t use it as much).

-Note: We have found Vitamix containers for less on Amazon.
+Note: We have found Vitamix Containers for less on Amazon.

 Vitamix container options include:

-•Vitamix 64 oz Low Profile Ascent Series Container – this is also a shorter 64 oz container that makes the unit 17″ tall on base and fits under most kitchen cabinets.
+- Vitamix 64 oz Low Profile Ascent Series Container – this is also a shorter 64 oz container that makes the unit 17″ tall on the base and fits under most kitchen cabinets.
 Due to the “Smart Detect” technology used in the Ascent Series, you cannot use any container on an Ascent base other than those made for the Ascent Series.
 This container also has an improved spout and transparent lid which locks in place.

-•Vitamix 48 oz Compact Container – smaller capacity compact container -totals 17.5” tall
+- Vitamix 48 oz Compact Container – smaller capacity compact container -totals 17.5” tall

-•Vitamix 32 oz Container – smallest wet jar
+- Vitamix 32 oz Container – smallest wet jar

-•Vitamix 32 oz Dry Grains Container – made especially for grinding
+- Vitamix 32 oz Dry Grains Container – made especially for grinding

 - Vitamix 20 oz Travel Container – blend-and-go style cup.
 Use removable blade to flip over and blend then add the flip cup lid and take on the go – fits all S-Series models only for blending – but can be purchased separately as a to-go cup for any use.

-•Vitamix 40 oz Container – removable blade and gasket for cleaning – fits all S-Series models only (only the blade can be purchased separately).
+- Vitamix 40 oz Container – removable blade and gasket for cleaning – fits all S-Series models only (only the blade can be purchased separately).

 Both blenders offer a variety of containers to match your needs.
 However, while both blenders’ have similarly sized containers the Vitamix containers are UL rated to blend at capacity.

 Due to its serious power and jar designs, Blendtec jars are not recommended to operate when at capacity (ie. filled to the brim!).
 For Blendtec to operate best you should fill it no more than 2/3rds full.

-In contrast Vita-Mix jars can be filled to the top since 1) they are not as powerful and 2) the lid on the vitamix containers offer a little extra room.
+In contrast, Vita-Mix jars can be filled to the top since 1) they are not as powerful and 2) the lid on the Vitamix containers offer a little extra room.

-Blendtec’s larger “3 qt/90 oz” wildside jar and Vitamx’s 64oz low profile jar both have a longer 4 inch blade, and we find these jars not only emulsify ingredients faster than their predecessors but are ideal for larger capacities.
+Blendtec’s larger “3 qt/90 oz” wildside jar and Vitamx’s 64 oz low profile jar both have a longer 4-inch blade, and we find these jars not only emulsify ingredients faster than their predecessors but are ideal for larger capacities.

 They also more easily make bread dough and other baked goods.

 All of the Blendtec jars have their capacity measurements marked in black and EASY TO SEE.
-In addition to oz & cups, the newest jars have ml, and cl.
+In addition to oz & cups, the newest jars have ml and cl.

-For both blenders you cannot remove the blade as the blade & container is essentially one piece (not including the Vitamix S-Series).
+For both blenders, you cannot remove the blade as the blade & container is essentially one piece (not including the Vitamix S-Series).